Patriotic Electoral Bloc: Electoral campaign and sanctions against Vlah

 On 17 September, the Central Electoral Commission of Moldova (CEC) issued a warning to the Patriotic Bloc amid suspicions of illegal financing of the PRIM.
 The CEC also decided it would ask the Ministry of Justice to examine whether the PRIM's activities should be restricted and that it would carry out two financial audits, one for the PRIM and another for the bloc.
 The Ministry of Justice requested the Central Court of Appeal to limit the activity of Vlah's PRIM for a year on 19 September.
 On 22 September, Dodon reported that the homes of PSRM colleagues in northern Moldova had been searched and that four or five people had been detained, including the vice president of the PSRM's organization in Rîșcani District.
 That day, over 250 searches across over 100 Moldovan localities were carried out by the Moldovan Police and agents from other institutions amid a criminal case opened for the preparation of "mass disorder and destabilization" coordinated from Russia through criminal elements.
 Dodon also stated that day that protests would take place if the PRIM's activity was limited.

 On 25 September, the Central Court of Appeal precautionarily limited the PRIM's activity for the duration of the examination of its case until a verdict would be pronounced.
 This took place following a request, accepted by the Court on 23 September, by lawyer Fadei Nagacevschi on the PRIM's behalf to verify the constitutionality of the provisions of the law on the basis of which the Moldovan authorities requested the limitation of the PRIM's activity, which the Supreme Court of Justice (CSJ) declared inadmissible two days later.
 Dodon reacted by promising that if Vlah and her colleagues were excluded from the Patriotic Bloc's list and the bloc managed to form a parliamentary majority, Vlah would be included in the new government.
-On 26 September, the CEC excluded the PRIM from the election amid accussations of illegal financing of the party, and the Patriotic Bloc was required to remove members of the PRIM from its list of candidates within 24 hours.
+On 26 September, the CEC excluded the PRIM from the election amid accusations of illegal financing of the party, and the Patriotic Bloc was required to remove members of the PRIM from its list of candidates within 24 hours.
 Members and supporters of the bloc organized a protest over the decision at the CEC's headquarters.
 That same day, Moldovan newspaper Deschide.MD published alleged audio recordings from closed groups of Shor's network in which it was stated that, a few days earlier, Shor had personally ordered that the network's sympathizers be mobilized to vote for the Patriotic Bloc.